joshgerdes/jekyll-uno/_posts/2021-12-30-git-using-github-desktop-on-windows-for-sysadmins.md

 Hopefully, this article gives you an excellent base to start your git journey!

 There is a lot more functionality built into Github Desktop, especially around branching, but for day to day use, the above should give you all you need!
+I

 It is also worth reading this article on the .[gitignore](https://www.atlassian.com/git/tutorials/saving-changes/gitignore " .gitignore "){:target="_blank"} file, to make sure your git repositories don't end up bloated by unwanted files and you are only committing the files you need to be.